Baguage/pyqualtrics/README.md

 # Bugs and requests

+Qualtrics support is awesome, but this is not official Qualtrics SDK and they DO NOT support this piece of software.
 If you have found a bug or if you have a request for additional functionality, please use the issue tracker on GitHub.

 https://github.com/Baguage/pyqualtrics/issues